pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 The "Untracked files" are now "Changes to be committed."

+{{< figure src="/images/git-for-vibe-coders/git-add.png#center" title="\"Staging\" the changes" caption="\"Changes\" are now \"Staged Changes.\"" link="/images/git-for-vibe-coders/git-add.png" target="_blank" class="align-center" >}}

 You can also **choose which files to stage** instead of staging all files.
 We will look into it more later.

 ## git commit

-Now that your files are staged—laid out neatly on your chef's prep table—it's time to cook.
-Committing files is like saying, "Git, lock in; I want to save this moment in time."
+Now that your files are staged—laid out neatly on your chef's prep table—_it's time to cook_.
+Committing files is saying, "Git, lock in; I want to save this moment in time."

 To commit the staged files, run: